 Frieda chose a mid-level hearing aid option which cost \$3,000.
-This included three years of manufacturer warranty and one year of professional visits.
+This included three years of manufacturer warranty.
 Her remaining out-of-pocket responsibility after submitting for her \$2,500 benefit was \$500.
 She had a \$500 out-of-pocket responsibility and no additional costs for the hearing evaluation.